 Live notebook

-You can run this notebook in a live session or view it on Github.
+You can run this notebook in a live session Binder or view it on Github.

-Orientation dependence of the projection center#
+Orientation-dependence of the projection center#

-In this tutorial, we will see that the error in the projection center (PC) estimated from pattern matching can be orientation dependent.
+In this tutorial, we will see that the error in the projection center (PC) estimated from pattern matching can be orientation-dependent.
 When finding an average PC to use for indexing, it is therefore important to average PCs from not only many patterns, but from many patterns from different grains as well, if possible.

-The orientation dependence of the PC error is nicely demonstrated by [Pang et al., 2020].
-They simulateneously optimize the orientation and PCs of experimental nickel patterns from an openly available dataset, released by [Jackson et al., 2019].
-To test their optimization routine, they compare optimized PCs to those expected from geometrical considerations.
 When the dataset was acquired, the sample was tilted \(\sigma = 75.7^{\circ}\) towards the detector, while the detector was tilted \(\theta = 10^{\circ}\) away from the sample.
 These tilts give a combined \(\alpha = 90^{\circ} - \sigma + \theta\) tilt about the detector \(X_d\) axis, which brings the sample normal parallel to the detector normal.
-A scan of (n rows, m columns) = (151, 181) patterns with a nominal step size of 1.5 \(\mu\)m was acquired in a nominally regular grid on the sample, with the sample \(y\) direction increasing “up the sample”.
+A scan of (n rows, m columns) = (151, 181) patterns with a nominal step size of 1.5 μm was acquired in a nominally regular grid on the sample.
+The sample \(y\)-direction increases “up the sample”.
 Given these geometrical considerations, the PC is expected to change following the following equations:

 \begin{align} \frac{PC_x}{\Delta y} &= 1,\\ \frac{PC_y}{\Delta y} &= \cos{\alpha} \cdot \frac{1}{\delta},\\ \frac{PC_z}{\Delta y} &= \sin{\alpha}. \end{align}

-Obtain a good starting PC for the refinement:
+1. Obtain a good starting PC for the refinement:

-Optimize the PC of 49 patterns extracted in a (7, 7) grid from the full dataset using Hough indexing.
+1. Optimize the PC of 49 patterns extracted in a grid from the full dataset using Hough indexing.
 We will use the EDAX OIM PC as the initial guess.

-Index the 49 patterns using Hough indexing.
+2. Index the grid patterns using Hough indexing.

-Refine the orientations and PCs using pattern matching.
+3. Refine the orientations and PCs using pattern matching.

-Calculate an average PC using the reliably refined PCs.
+4. Calculate an average PC using the reliably refined PCs.

-Index all (151, 181) patterns using Hough indexing with the average PC.
+2. Index all (151, 181) patterns using Hough indexing with the average PC.

 Pang and co-workers use the global optimization algorithm SNOBFIT to optimize orientations and PCs simultaneously.
 Here, we will use the local optimization algorithm Nelder-Mead, as implemented in NLopt, and see that we obtain comparable results.